clintnetwork/Core/README.md

 ## Triggers Notion
 You can easily set triggers to your TypeDB database, when you make the operation of your choice and run an associated callback.

-## TypeDB-Server
-It's a simple WebAPI server with a swagger that allow you to interact with the database of your choice